Breakfast with a view at Quintanilha

 France

 At Disneyland Paris we got breakfast at McDonald’s and Starbucks.
 We had dinner twice at Annette’s Diner.
 It’s expensive, but delicious.
 Next to dinner we also sat down here for milkshakes in the afternoon.
-We had lunch at Le Vieux Moulin with Mickey Mouse waffles at the park ad at New York Style Sandwiches in Disney Village.
+We had lunch at Le Vieux Moulin with Mickey Mouse waffles at the park and at New York Style Sandwiches in Disney Village.

 In Mérignac we got almost everything for our breakfast, lunch, dinner and pastries at Boulangerie Ange.
 Everything was delicious.
 The croissants, bread, pastries, salads, quiches and pizza’s.
 We also got lunch once at the McDonald’s next door for Yuri.